 Bio-Identical Pellet insertion: Contains bio-identical hormones derived from plant based natural sources and is compared to our natural testosterone found in our bodies.
 Pellets are dosed appropriately based on your lab values and personal needs and inserted just under the skin in a quick in-office procedure and are left in place for 3-6 months depending on your gender.

 Intramuscular Injections.
-Self pay option is $195/month.
+Self pay option is $200/month for men and $100/month for women.
 Most insurances are accepted for this treatment as well.

 Bio-Identical Pellet.
 Female procedure is $350.
 Male procedure $675 or $750 depending on required dose.